AalwinMathewThomas/VidGen-AI/README.md

 # AI Reel Creator

 ## Description
 AI Reel Creator is a Flask web app that generates social media video reels from user-uploaded images and text.
-It uses the ElevenLabs API for text-to-speech and FFmpeg to create 1080x1920 MP4 videos with audio narration.
+It uses the ElevenLabs API for text-to-speech and FFmpeg to create 1080x1920 MP4 videos with audio narration.Video added at the Video folder showcasing the website(No audio as compressed)

 ## Features
 - Upload images and text to create reels